Javascript Menu by Deluxe-Tree.com

 These agents and agencies will also maintain contacts with condo building managers and others related to these properties, who update them when a condo becomes available for rent or sale at the moment, as well as housing estate managers.
 These networks can be very longstanding, personable, interlinked with an extensive real estate community, and established trust and carefully maintained reputation.
 In Thailand, a network of contacts is important in more ways than one!

-Rental properties go quickly, so that any database is usually incomplete (nobody has yet had time to go out to take photos and details, and upload them to the on-line database), but an agent familiar with the area will know of many places not yet in any database.
+The best rental properties go quickly, so that any database is usually incomplete (nobody has yet had time to go out to take photos and details, and upload them to the on-line database), but an agent familiar with the area will know of many places not yet in any database.

 The first stage is first determining the region(s) the client is most interested in, by discussing their needs, preferences, styles and budget.